NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Heat Pump: Backup Heating Autosizing Limit**

-The scaling limit applied to the auto-sizing methodology if Backup Type is 'integrated'.
-If not provided, 1.0 is used.
-If Backup Type is 'separate', use Heating System 2: Heating Autosizing Factor.
+The maximum capacity limit applied to the auto-sizing methodology if Backup Type is 'integrated'.
+If not provided, no limit is used.
+If Backup Type is 'separate', use Heating System 2: Heating Autosizing Limit.

 - **Name:** ``heat_pump_backup_heating_autosizing_limit``
 - **Type:** ``Double``